pvgenuchten/training-gitops-sdi/docs/3-catalogue-publication.md

 {% endblock %}
 ```

-- We will now replace the default template in the docker image with our template.
+- We will now replace the default template in the Docker image with our template.

 ::: {.panel-tabset}
 # Linux